Virginity: Cultural value

 Traditionally, there was a cultural expectation that a female would not engage in premarital sex and would come to her wedding a virgin and that she would "give up" her virginity to her new husband in the act of consummation of the marriage.
 Feminine sexual practices have revolved around the idea of females waiting to have sex until they are married.

 Some females who have been previously sexually active (or their hymen has been otherwise damaged) may undergo a surgical procedure, called hymenorrhaphy or hymenoplasty, to repair or replace her hymen, and cause vaginal bleeding on the next intercourse as proof of virginity (see below).
 In some cultures, an unmarried female who is found not to be a virgin, whether by choice or as a result of a rape, can be subject to shame, ostracism or even an honor killing.
 In those cultures, female virginity is closely interwoven with personal or even family honor, especially those known as shame societies, in which the loss of virginity before marriage is a matter of deep shame.
 In some parts of Africa, the myth that sex with a virgin can cure HIV/AIDS continues to prevail, leading to girls and women being raped.
 In other societies, such as many modern-day Western cultures, lack of sexual abstinence before marriage is not as socially stigmatized as it may be in the formerly mentioned cultures.
+Conversely, Western societies see premarital abstinence as prude or outdated, while encouraging and sometimes even pressuring virgin individuals into sexual encounters.

 Virginity is regarded as a valuable commodity in some cultures.
 In the past, within most societies a woman's options for marriage were largely dependent upon her status as a virgin.
 Those women who were not virgins experienced a dramatic decrease in opportunities for a socially advantageous marriage, and in some instances the premarital loss of virginity eliminated their chances of marriage entirely.
 Modern virginity auctions, like that of Natalie Dylan, are discussed in the 2013 documentary How to Lose Your Virginity.

-The Bible required a man who seduced or raped a virgin to pay her bride price to her father and marry the girl.
+The Bible required a man who had sex with a virgin to pay her bride price to her father and marry the girl.
 In some countries, until the late 20th century, a woman could sue a man who had taken her virginity but did not marry her.
 In some languages, the compensation for these damages are called "wreath money".